Project Address: 27 Monmouth Avenue, Dover

 An affordable 30-year fixed-rate mortgage will be held by Morris Habitat.
 The home will have a minimum 30-year deed restriction that allows modest equity upon resale, but mandates that it be sold at an affordable price to another income-eligible family.
 The prospective homeowner family will contribute a minimum of 300 hours of sweat equity.

-Funding includes a donation from Dover’s Affordable Housing Trust Fund.
+Funding includes a donation from Dover’s Affordable Housing Trust Fund and a grant from the HOME Investment Partnerships Program (HOME).
 The Town of Dover will receive credit towards their affordable housing obligation for this project.
+Other sponsors are New Jersey Natural Gas and Travelers.
 More contributions came from individuals who purchased nearly $10,000 worth of building materials by December 2017 through our “Raise the Roof & Build It Now!” online drive.

 Pro bono professional services have been contributed by attorney James P. Mullen, Esq.; engineer and surveyor Fred Stewart, Jr., of Stewart Surveying & Engineering, LLC; professional planner Bruce Katona; real estate appraiser Property Research Associates, Inc. and environmental consultant Eikon Planning and Design, LLC.